 - Step 4: Add all the sales that resulted from your content.
 This is your return.

 - Step 5: Calculate your content marketing ROI using the formula below.

 The Need for Balance

 You can always buy reach.
-You can also drive up pageviews by adding page breaks to your content or creating slideshows with multiple pages and forcing your visitors to click through.
-Or you can force every visitor to some conversion action by over-promoting offers.
-Or you can refuse to allow links off your page even when citing some important research or other person’s idea.
+You can also drive up pageviews by adding page breaks to your content, creating slideshows with multiple pages, and forcing your visitors to click through.
+You can force every visitor to some conversion action by over-promoting offers.
+Or you can refuse to add links that send visitors off your page, even when citing research or another person’s idea.